Afonso, Hereditary Prince of Portugal: Death

 In July 1491, the royal family was spending the summer in the Santarém District near the banks of the River Tagus.
-King John invited his son to swim with him.
+King John invited his son to swim with him on 12 July 1491.
 The young prince refused the invitation at first, but seeing that his father wanted him to keep him company, decided to join him.
 According to the chronicle of Rui de Pina: